-Vocation Program Sacred Heart Parish, New Smyrna Beach
+Vocation Program Sacred Heart Parish, New Smyrna Beach, Fl

-1. Starting in 2014 we’re going to invite the Confirmande to ordinations (diaconate and priesthood) to experience the beautiful ordination ceremony and also to a fun activity after the ordination.
+1. We’re going to invite the Confirmande to ordinations (diaconate and priesthood) to experience the beautiful ordination ceremony and also to a fun activity after the ordination.

 2. We are presently using the Elijah Cup in our parish, and it is working very well.